Gordex2014/iot-car/README.md

     $ npx prisma migrate dev

+    Then generate the client artifacts:

+    $ npx prisma generate

     To seed the database with a user with admin privileges (admin:adminpw):

     $ npx prisma db seed